 - Children under the age of ten must be accompanied by a supervising adult, and parents/guardians are responsible the care, safety and behavior of their children on Library premises.

 - Treat other patrons and staff respectfully, and do not engage in sexual harassment, inappropriate touching, or disturbances prohibited in New York State Penal Law Section 240.20.

 - Enter and remain fully attired as appropriate to a public building, including shirts, footwear, and personal hygiene that is not a nuisance to others.
-PPE masks are required for entry for all persons over the age of 3 years old.
+PPE masks are required for entry for all persons over the age of two years old.

 - Mute the ringer on cell phones, and go outside the building for loud or extended conversations and video-chatting sessions.